 The same applies to footers.
 People often forget about them because they’re at the end of the website.
 People have learned to scroll, especially with many websites, pages and apps implementing the “infinite scroll” feature (honourable mention goes to Facebook).
 Leaving your visitors empty-handed at the end of a page might be disappointing.
 In case they didn’t find what they’re looking for, you have one last chance to keep them on your website.

-The analytic layer of our unique website building process comes into play again.
-How to test your navigation?
+The analytic layer of our unique website design process comes into play again.

 Every website has a goal.
-While the navigation has to help reach said goal, its most important role is to work for your visitors.
+While navigation has to help reach said goal, its most important role is to work for your visitors.
 They have to be able to find what they’re looking for.
 The sheer amount and size of websites are confusing enough.
-It’s crucial to have an intuitive and consistent navigation.
+It’s crucial to have intuitive and consistent navigation.
 Is that the case for your site?